 Finally this past week has been amazing.
 Every year all of the fraternities and sororities participate in Greek Week which is a week long series of events and speakers.
 The biggest event of greek week is easily greek sing.
 Greek sing is an event where each fraternity and sorority puts on a 6 minute dance number in Blackman auditorium and then a panel of judges decide who wins.
 For the last two years my fraternity, Beta Theta Pi, has come in first!
 Last night we were able to repeat that by winning again with Sigma Sigma Sigma and Phi Delta Psi!
 The theme of our performance was Pirates of the Carribbean and Captain Jack Sparrow was played by yours truly :) I have finally learned the pain of trying to try off eyeliner, so much work!

-Anonymous asked: If you were to minor in music recording (four semester classes) would you have time to do so?
+Anonymous said: If you were to minor in music recording (four semester classes) would you have time to do so?
 This is what I would be planning to do as well as take pre med classes.

 I say it all depends on the person but personally I think it is very feasible to have a minor in music recording while completing all of your pre-med requirements.
 The amount of classes you need to take in order to apply to medical school is actually not that large.
 I think it would be roughly 30 credit hours out of the ~130 that you’ll complete.
 I have a minor in psychology and I found no problems completing that along with my major in chemistry and all of my pre-medicine requirements.
 I hope this helps in answering your question!